1) What was your major/minor?

 8) What have you learned from your current job that you didn't learn at school?

-9) How did you settle on your dream job?
+9) How did you decide on your dream job?

 10) Anything else you'd like to add?